rsyslog/rsyslog/source/concepts/janitor.rst

 to occur after *n* minutes will occur after *n* and *(n + 2\*janitorInterval)* minutes.

-To reduce the potential delay caused by janitor invocation, the interval at which the janitor runs can be be adjusted.
-If high precision is required, it should be set to one minute.
+To reduce the potential delay caused by janitor invocation, :ref:`the interval at which the janitor runs can be be adjusted <global_janitorInterval>`\ .
+If high precision is
+required, it should be set to one minute.
 Janitor-based activities will still be NET times, but the time frame will be much smaller.
 In the example with the file timeout, it would be between 5 and 6 minutes if the